HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 4. (optional) Staff at the requesting party (or the Requesting System itself) initiates retrieval of additional information requiring human intervention at the Data Source.
    - The IG provides a method by which the Requesting System can ask the EHR to prompt a clinic user to provide additional information by launching a SMART application *(see [Information Flows Requiring Human Interaction](human-interaction.html))*.

-  *Notes:*

-- The process may repeat one or more times, for example if the user of the Requesting System realizes they need additional information as a follow-up to information received in a previous response.
+This process may repeat one or more times, for example if the user of the Requesting System realizes they need additional information as a follow-up to information received in a previous response.
+Further, the solicited workflow may occur after an unsolicited workflow (described below).
-- The solicited workflow may occur after an unsolicited workflow.
-For example, the Data Source System transmits a new specialty medication prescription to a pharmacy and also initiates an "unsolicited" Specialty Rx Query Response to the pharmacy, containing related information.
-Upon review of the prescription and accompanying information, pharmacy staff realizes they need additional information and initiates a Specialty Rx Query message back to the Data Source System.

 <p></p>